The Law of Moses and the Grace of God

 Since we are not under law, how does God expect us to live today?
 The Word of God is very clear on this point.
 Notice:

 "This I say then, Walk in the Spirit, and ye shall not fulfill the lust of the flesh."
-(Gal.
-5:16)
+(Galatians 5:16)

 "For as many as are led by the Spirit of God, they are the sons of God."
-(Rom.
-8:14).
+(Romans 8:14).

 According to the New Testament, born again believers are to be led by the Holy Spirit.
 We are not to be led by the law or by the preacher in the pulpit or by a denominational machine.
 We now have the Spirit of God indwelling us to convict us of things that are wrong and to comfort us when we are walking in the steps of our Lord and Master.